 You can also hear Jesse sing along with Theophilus on HUM DRUM TOWN, the exquisite HIGHER track and LIFE OF A LOVER amongst some others.
 But of course, it doesn’t really comes as a surprise that Jesse has already mastered to complete an impressive repertoire of his own, which he immortalized in 2 albums called DOPAMINE: MY LIFE ON MY BACK and THE BEAUTY CREATED.
-The first song I ever heard, that was entirely his was this following track.
+The first song I ever heard, that was entirely his was the track AMOROUS.

 Jesse has been singing since the early age of nine, explored his vocal and musical talents while studying at the New School University for Jazz & Contempary Music and even had vocal coach lessons from that other legendary voice called BILAL.
 And as you might have noticed, Mr Boykins looks are very interesting, I mean not every dude can rock a ‘wolverine coiff’ like that and still look sophisticated.
 Jesse Boykins is definitely not camera-shy, plùs, he got a mean sense of style as you can see in the following fly images below.

 Now, let’s get to the story behind the Polaroids.